Welcome to the Community of Mindfulness

 Where We Meet

-We currently congregate at All Souls Congregation in New London CT 06320, every Tuesday at 7am.
+We currently congregate at All Souls Congregation in New London CT 06320, every Tuesday at 7am, and every Thursday at 3pm.

 We also meet on Wednesdays via zoom at 7:15am.